 Set a Savings Goal

-So, here’s where the free printables come in, I know you’ve been dying to see what I’ve been working on.
+So, here’s where the free printable savings trackers come in, I know you’ve been dying to see what I’ve been working on.

 Setting a small savings goal can be all around motivating for the whole family.
 Maybe you’re committing to moving a certain amount per day or week to savings or maybe you are earning a little extra each day.
 Either way, I have something cute for you to get saving and start tracking!